Builtins

 Semantics¶

-is comptime-known, the builtin will only accept integers
+If id is comptime-known, the builtin will only accept integers

 in the corresponding target architecture’s valid range for local task IDs.